mongodb/docs/source/includes/driver-examples/driver-example-delete-55.rst

          .. note::

-            For complete reference on inserting documents in MongoDB Compass, see the
+            For complete reference on inserting documents in MongoDB Compass, see the :compass:`Compass documentation
-            :ref:`Compass documentation <compass-insert-documents>`.
+            </documents/insert/>`.

      - id: python
        content: |